Deep Water Fishing

 Catching a giant red grouper is fun.

 Deep water fishing is a style of fishing, similar or the same as deep drop fishing.
 It is where you are fishing in deep water or water that is too deep for most traditional tackle to be fun.
 Off the coast of Orange Beach, Alabama, we deep water or fish on or near the bottom of the gulf in water 150 feet up to and including 600 feet of water.
 This type of fishing is pretty cool, because you don’t ever really know what you are going to catch.
-These trips require a full day 10 to 12 hour trip in length to get far enough offshore to fish for the many different species out there.
+These trips require a full day trip in length to get far enough offshore to fish for the many different species out there.

 The ride to the fishing grounds is usually 3 to 4 hours in length.
 It takes a while to get there at 12-13 knots.
 Sea conditions such as wind and waves can make the ride shorter or a little longer.